Minami189/LawBot/README.md

 go to https://getcomposer.org/download/ and install composer by clicking on Composer-Setup.exe

-Make sure that "add this php to your path" is checked before continuing
+If it asks an option to "add this php to your path" make sure that "add this php to your path" is checked before continuing

 after installing composer open cmd as administrator